m039/XLIS/README.md

 ## Example in multiplatform environment
 * `Cpp-Cross-Platform` - example of using C++ with C# on iOS, Android, Windows and Mac.

-## Commentary
+## Commentaries
-`CppLibraryProject` is copy-pasted and slightly modified across the projects, to make it obvious which differences each approach has.
+- `CppLibraryProject` is copy-pasted and slightly modified across the projects, to make it obvious which differences each approach has.

+- All projects was tested on mac.